Monday, November 16, 2015

 ON HER MAJESTY'S SECRET SERVICE could have been a big start for George Lazenby in his tenure as 007.
 Unfortunately, his agent persuaded him to decline the role of Diamonds Are Forever due to the salary offer being too low of a figure.
 To make matters worse, this, combined with the lukewarm critical reception of him playing Bond, are a few reasons he never reprised the role in the later entries.
 Some movie-goers preferred Sean Connery in the lead when he could not be present in this picture.
 The film takes me back to nostalgia, which is significant as it brought me to the series.
 The action sequences are fun to watch and have a lot of edge-of-your-seat moments.
 The action takes viewers into skiing and bob-sledding and again portrays Bond as a jack of all trades.

 More praise is due to George, who, despite being a non-English actor, was a charismatic secret agent with style, charm and wit.
 He still manages to convince us that Bond is still a suave protagonist.
 Telly Salvalas's portrayal of Blofeld is unforgettable.
-He is sure not as compelling as Donald Pleasence's interpretation, and the story doesn't explain the appearance change, so it's left to the audience's imagination as to why he looks so different.
+He is not as compelling as Donald Pleasence's interpretation, and the story doesn't explain the appearance change, so it's left to the audience's imagination as to why he looks so different.

 Beyond question, ON HER MAJESTY'S SECRET SERVICE is one of the strongest Bond films.
 It is a worthy instalment regardless of the critics' negative reviews and some negative feedback from fans.
 Please give it another chance, viewers.